black-coda/nike_shoe_shop/README.md

 The UI of this app was designed using Figma by the talented designer 👨‍🎨 [Emmanuel Oyiboke](https://www.figma.com/@rays_da_dev).

+## The UI Interface 🖼️

 ## Todo List 📝

 - [✅] Create a new Flutter project
 - [✅] Set up Firebase project and add dependencies to `pubspec.yaml` file
-- [👨🏿‍💻 ] Build UI interfaces for app
+- [👨🏿‍💻] Build UI interfaces for app
+- [👨🏿‍💻] Implement Firebase Authentication
 - [ ] Implement OTP verification using Firebase Authentication
 - [ ] Integrate Paystack payment gateway into the app
 - [ ] Fetch and display list of Nike shoes from a backend API